Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 In fact, Mr. Paul Le [said so](https://lenpaul.github.io/Lagrange/journal/getting-started.html):
 > The beauty of hosting your website on GitHub is that you don’t have to actually have Jekyll installed on your computer.

 I decided to use Mr. Paul Le's theme [Lagrange](https://github.com/LeNPaul/Lagrange/), it's tidy and gentle.
-Let me tailor it to be my basic repo.
+Let it be a model blog repo and I tailor it to be my basic blog repo.

 The key task is to copy all the files in his repo to my repo in **master** branch.